 Anxiety in adults vs anxiety in children

 Anxiety seems to be an adult problem.
-People understand all the causes for anxiety in an adult: money, work conditions, relationships with family members, an increasingly uncertain future, etc. Even if each person deals those issues differently, most adults can empathize with an adult friend who talks about his or her anxiety.
+Even if each person deals those issues differently, most adults can empathize with an adult friend who talks about his or her anxiety.

 Anxiety in children is quite different in one major aspect: children do not talk about their anxiety.
 This is not a word that belongs to their world and they generally do not know that they suffer from anxiety.

 Children experience various states of anxiety from the moment they are born, due to lack of experience and lack of communication.
 Sometimes it is easy to tell if a child is anxious by their crying and clingy behaviors but, generally, a child’s anxiety is hard to recognize and differentiate from a temporary bad mood, pain, personality development or confrontation.

 To make things more complicated, a child’s anxiety can be a response to an environmental situation where one, or both, of the parents are anxious themselves and therefore less able to acknowledge their child’s emotional state.

 Some children hide their anxiety because it is too difficult for them to express it to others.